What to Know About Audit Defense

 Most importantly, taxpayers have the right to hire representation to assist them during the tax audit investigation process.
 Only certain professionals can represent you during a tax audit, such as attorneys, CPAs, and enrolled agents.
 These audit defense representatives provide an array of services during an audit, including document preparation and strategic counseling.

+Fight back against an IRS Audit with experienced tax attorneys and lawyers on your side.
 The team at Boxelder Consulting has an established track record representing taxpayers during audits.
 Whether you’re an individual or small business taxpayer, Boxelder can help you implement strategies in order to deal with the IRS and successfully complete the audit with as few scars as possible.
-Our audit defense team can help you prepare necessary documents, comply with deadlines, draft correspondence, and negotiate with auditors and other tax authorities.
+In addition to negotiating with auditors and other tax authorities, our audit defense team can help you effectively fight back with balanced books and defensible financials.

 - A tax audit is a formal investigation of your records in order to verify a tax return.